In all my years of blogging, I’ve never written a gift guide for two reasons: First, because I’m not much of a gifter.

 (I also love homemade food gifts, which reminds me that I need to publish my limoncello recipe soon!
 In the meantime, you could give the gift of cooking someone one of my pasta recipes?
 Or mixing them an Italian cocktail?)

-12. Sustainable Food for Your Best (Dog) Friend
+12. Climate-Friendly Food for Your Best (Dog) Friend

 This is a shocking stat: If dogs and cats in the US had their own separate country, that country would be the 5th biggest meat consumer in the world.